Skip to main content

 4. Navigate to Supply Chain > Dependencies.
 Semgrep Supply Chain Dependencies tab Figure.
 The Semgrep Supply Chain Dependencies tab.

-At this point, Semgrep displays the lockfiles it has parsed and the dependencies included in each of the parsed lockfiles.
+At this point, Semgrep displays the lockfiles or manifests that it has used to determine dependency information and the dependencies included in each of the lockfiles or manifests.

 View additional lockfiles